Abhisheak-Amalraj/BlazorFullStackCrud/README.md

 Implement user activity tracking for analytics.
 Add email notifications for daily water intake summaries.
 Implement Docker containers for easier deployment.
-Thank you for reviewing this project!
-Feel free to

-ChatGPT can make mistakes.
-Check important info.